Seneca-Scholars/SS-Status-C6/laurenR-status.md

+8/06/25: Today was Josh's official last day with the cohort before going off to College.

+8/05/25: In today's session, Wajiw and Daniel gave lessons on Next.js introducing us to the process of making a new page and learning the syntax/rules of TypeScript.

+8/04/25: In labs with Jaime we reviewed the use of state and conditional rendering.
+With Wajiw, we dove into props & errors.

+8/01/25: Today we held team meetings about potential schedules, orginization, and overall goals.

+7/31/25: Received team roles and presented AroundU app idea.

+7/30/25: Worked out ideas for AroundU and talked with team about slideshow edits.

 7/29/25: Today I went to wingstop.
 Wajiw went over React principles and the virtual DOM.
 In labs, Jaime explained use state, set count, and more.

 7/28/25: Today the cohort went over our project ideas and I sent a response to Nell about my interest in the Social Media team.